Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Discussion

 We next discuss the relationship between our findings and previous studies on the $S=1$ Kitaev model.
 In the Schwinger boson approach, an instability toward magnetic ordering is signaled by the vanishing of the bosonic spinon gap, indicating that a QSL phase is stabilized by a finite spinon gap; within this framework, only gapped QSL states occur away from the critical point.
 Nevertheless, we find that the bosonic spinon gap for $S=1$ in the self-consistent solution $\omega_{\text{min}}/|K|=0.013$ is vanishingly small, suggesting that the $S=1$ Kitaev model is on the verge of magnetic ordering.
 This near-gapless behavior is also reflected in the low-energy spin excitations, which appear in the dynamical structure factors shown in Figs.~\ref{fig:ground_state}(b) and \ref{fig:ground_state}(c).
-These features are consistent with those obtained by tensor-network calculations in the $S=1$ Kitaev model~\cite{Lee-Kawashima-Kim-2020,Chen-2022}.
-However, density-matrix renormalization group calculations have reported features characteristic of a gapless QSL in the same model~\cite{Dong-Sheng-2020}, thereby indicating the need for a more careful investigation of this issue.
+These features are consistent with tensor-network studies discussing the spin-gap structure of the $S=1$ Kitaev model~\cite{Lee-Kawashima-Kim-2020,Khait-Stavropoulos-2021,Lee-Suzuki-Kim-Kawashima-2021,Chen-2022}.
+Since the minimum spinon excitation energy in our spectrum is $\omega_{\min}/|K|=0.013$, we may estimate the spin gap by identifying it with the lowest two-spinon excitation, yielding $\Delta/|K|\simeq 0.026$.
+This estimate lies within the upper bound on the spin gap, $\Delta/|K|\lesssim 0.04-0.05$, obtained from density-matrix renormalization group calculations for the same model~\cite{Khait-Stavropoulos-2021}.
+On the other hand, other density-matrix renormalization group calculations~\cite{Dong-Sheng-2020} as well as an exact-diagonalization analysis~\cite{Koga-2018} have reported features characteristic of a gapless QSL in the $S=1$ Kitaev model, thereby indicating the need for a more careful investigation of this issue.
 As shown in Fig.~\ref{fig:dispersion}(b), the present mean-field ansatz is unstable for $S\gtrsim 1.07$, meaning that the QSL phase is not realized for the $S=3/2$ case within the present Schwinger boson framework.
 On the other hand, a previous study using a pf-FRG method found that the QSL phase persists up to $S=3/2$ but is unstable for $S\geq 2$~\cite{Fukui-Kato-Nasu-Motome-2022}.
 A possible origin of this discrepancy is the presence of another QSL phase that is not captured by the present mean-field ansatz.
 One candidate is a $\pi/2$-flux state, which has been proposed to be more stable for larger $S$ in previous work using SBMFT~\cite{Ralko-Merino-2024}.
 As this ansatz explicitly breaks time-reversal symmetry, one must examine whether such a chiral QSL can be realized even in the pure Kitaev Hamiltonian without additional interactions.
 Alternatively, our mean-field decoupling of the quartic Schwinger boson interactions may underestimate the bosonic spinon gap, thereby rendering the QSL state unstable.